 Now for the first time, readers can see all 30 routes of the National Trails System in one place.

-The newly published National Trails Guide is available today:
+The newly published National Trails Guide features:

 - Follow the exact routes of the West’s most important explorers like Lewis & Clark